crowdsecurity/crowdsec/docs/v1.X/docs/user_guide/database.md

 ## PostgreSQL

-Connect to your `PostgreSQL` server and run the following command:
+Connect to your `PostgreSQL` server and run the following commands:

 ```
 postgres=# CREATE DATABASE crowdsec;